 If you find that the task of selling off your books is too much work, if you don’t think you’re getting enough money back to justify the time, or if you have a book that just won’t sell, remember you can always donate your books!

 There are many organizations that are always looking for books, or you can drop off a book in a local Little Free Library.
 Or, donate your books to prisons.
-If none of these are an option, we have a few ideas for how to repurpose your used books.
+If none of these is an option, we have a few ideas for how to repurpose your used books.

 It’s extremely tempting to go right out and buy more books with your book money, but try to hold off!
 I find it helpful to have a plan for how to spend my book money.

-As I said earlier, I’ve used my book-selling money on bookends, magazine boxes for my comics, and other organizational tools for my shelves.
+As I said earlier, I’ve used my book-selling money on magazine boxes for my comics, and other organizational tools for my shelves.
 You might want to put the money toward a special edition of your favorites, or maybe something you’ve been eyeing from Book Fetish.